Anthony Perkins: 1980s and 1990s

 Perkins reprised his role as Norman Bates in Psycho II (1983), which was a commercial success.
-That same year, he was approached by former partner Tab Hunter to appear in Lust in the Dust, a Western comedy.
-Perkins declined the role, and it was the last time the two saw each other.
 Shortly thereafter, Perkins traveled to Australia to star in the mini-series For the Term of his Natural Life (1983), which received strong viewership ratings.

 In 1984, Perkins appeared in The Glory Boys, a British television thriller mini-series co-starring Rod Steiger.
 According to reports, tensions arose on set between the two actors.
-Perkins followed this with a lead role in Ken Russell's Crimes of Passion (1984), a film he felt was compromised in the editing process but that later developed a cult following.
-He then starred in and directed Psycho III (1986), earning a Saturn Award nomination for Best Actor.
-Despite the recognition, the film was less successful than its predecessors, which led to bouts of diminished self-confidence for Perkins.
+Perkins next appeared as a deranged antagonist opposite Kathleen Turner, in Ken Russell's Crimes of Passion (1984), a film he felt was compromised in the editing process but that later developed a cult status.

+Perkins then reprised the Norman Bates character again in Psycho III (1986), which was also his first film as a director.
+Perkins said he chose to direct the film due to his appreciation of the script, on which he commented: "I felt this would be a good script for an unknowing director to take on because the scenes were so well written, they directed themselves."
+Prior to filming, he stated: "It's a question of affinity with the material.
+And I know this story.
+I should.
+I've lived with it-and sometimes tried to live it down-for more than 20 years".
+His performance in that film earned him a Saturn Award nomination for Best Actor.
+Despite the recognition, that second sequel to Psycho was less successful than its predecessors, which led to bouts of diminished self-confidence for Perkins.

-Following Psycho III, Perkins returned to television with a role in Napoleon and Josephine: A Love Story (1987), a mini-series that received two Emmy nominations despite a mixed critical response.
+Following Psycho III, Perkins returned to television with a guest-starring role in the mini-series Napoleon and Josephine: A Love Story (1987).
 In 1988, Perkins received praise for his role in the horror film Destroyer, which was otherwise deemed a disappointment.
-That same year, Perkins directed the comedy Lucky Stiff, though he did not appear in it.
-While not commercially successful, the film gained a cult following.
+That same year, Perkins made his second and last film as a director, the dark comedy Lucky Stiff, in which he did not appear.
+While not commercially successful upon release, the film later gained a minor cult following.

 Perkins continued to work in the horror genre with appearances in Edge of Sanity (1989), Daughter of Darkness (1990), and I'm Dangerous Tonight (1990).
-He filmed a pilot for a television series titled The Ghost Writer, in which he played a horror novelist haunted by the ghost of his deceased wife.
-The pilot was not picked up for series development.
+He filmed a pilot for a dark comedy television sitcom titled The Ghost Writer, in which he played a horror novelist receiving unearthly visits from the ghost of his deceased wife.
+Perkins saw this project as a potential transition into more comedic roles.
+However, the pilot was not picked up for series development.

 He returned once more to the role of Norman Bates in Psycho IV: The Beginning (1990), a made-for-cable film.
 During its production, Perkins learned he was HIV-positive.
 Between 1990 and 1992, he appeared in six television productions, including Daughter of Darkness and the horror anthology series Chillers (1990), which he hosted.
 His final performance was in In the Deep Woods (1992), released after his death.
 These late-career roles continued to reflect his association with the horror genre.